-The most important job of the future could well be an old one: educator.
+But the most important job of the future could well be an old one – educator, teacher, coach or trainer.
 Educational services will be the second-largest job-generator, after health care, in coming years.

 Technology will kill the 9-to-5 work week, says Richard Branson.
 The 40-hour workweek stems from labour laws created in the early 20th century, and many have said this model is becoming increasingly obsolete.

 The way we all work is going to change, he says on the Virgin blog.
 People will eventually take three and even four day weekends and job-sharing may increase.

 People will need to be paid the same or even more for working less time, so they can afford more leisure time.
 The new legislation will provide improved protection as well as health benefits for remote workers.